dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

    *  This is the [300 series RTC patch](https://www.hackintosh-forum.de/forum/thread/39846-asrock-z390-taichi-ultimate/?pageNo=2), required for most B360, B365, H310, H370, Z390 which prevent systems from booting macOS.
 Aternative is [SSDT-RTC0](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0.dsl) for when AWAC SSDT doesn't work(Z370 users shouldn't need this but some BIOS vendors started sending updaes that force the system clock to be AWAC without any GUI settings)

 For those having troubles understanding the SSDTs regarding plugin type and EC can use CoprNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
-The rest of the SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that ompiled SSDTs have a .aml extension(Assembled).
+The rest of the SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into EFI/OC/ACPI folder

 > How do I get a copy of my DSDT?